nvac11/CoreForge/README.md

 - **Parallel Map**: Applies a function to each element of a list.
 - **Parallel Filter**: Returns a list containing elements that satisfy a given condition.
 - **Parallel Zip**: Combines two lists element-wise.
-- **Parallel Scan**: Produces a list of intermediate results during the application of a cumulative function.
 - **Parallel ForEach**: Applies a function to each element without returning a result.
 - **Parallel Any**: Checks if at least one element satisfies a condition.
 - **Parallel All**: Checks if all elements satisfy a condition.